keenethics/test-microsoft-botframework-attendance/README.md

 If bot doesn't reply you ( probably because your user has been removed from the database but bot still store your profile data in it's own state) - just type 'goodbye'.
 It will terminate your current dialog.

+Using additinal logging will help you to resolve issues in production `heroku config:set NPM_CONFIG_LOGLEVEL=verbose`